christianhelle/christianhelle.github.io/_posts/2023/2023-11-19-http-file-generator.md

 }
 ```

-The problem here is that you are not really interested in retrieving or even knowing what Authorization headers your HTTP requests are using.
-They should just be there if required
+The problem here is that you are not really interested in retrieving or even knowing what `Authorization` headers your HTTP requests are using.
+They should just be there if required. **These .http files containing `Authorization` headers should ***NEVER*** be committed to source control**

 ### Replacing SwaggerUI

 I spend all my working hours building software that runs on [Microsoft Azure](https://learn.microsoft.com/en-us/training/azure/?WT.mc_id=DT-MVP-5004822) and I extensively use the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?WT.mc_id=DT-MVP-5004822) for various purposes.
 One of which is for retrieving an access token for the user I'm currently signed in as.
-With [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?WT.mc_id=DT-MVP-5004822), you can request an access token based on a scope.
+With [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?WT.mc_id=DT-MVP-5004822), you can [request an access token](https://learn.microsoft.com/en-us/entra/identity-platform/access-tokens?WT.mc_id=DT-MVP-5004822) based on a [scope](https://learn.microsoft.com/en-us/entra/identity-platform/scopes-oidc?WT.mc_id=DT-MVP-5004822).
 This works great if your API uses roles that are specified in [Microsoft Entra ID](https://learn.microsoft.com/en-us/training/entra/?WT.mc_id=DT-MVP-5004822).

 Here's an advanced example of generating `.http` files for a REST API hosted on [Microsoft Azure](https://learn.microsoft.com/en-us/training/azure/?WT.mc_id=DT-MVP-5004822) that uses the [Microsoft Entra ID](https://learn.microsoft.com/en-us/training/entra/?WT.mc_id=DT-MVP-5004822) service as an STS.

-For this example, I use [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/learn/more-powershell-learning?view=powershell-7.4&WT.mc_id=DT-MVP-5004822) and [Azure CLI to retrieve an access token for the user I'm currently logged in](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/user-aad-token?WT.mc_id=DT-MVP-5004822) with then I pipe the [access token](https://learn.microsoft.com/en-us/entra/identity-platform/access-tokens?WT.mc_id=DT-MVP-5004822) to [HttpGenerator](https://github.com/christianhelle/httpgenerator).
+For this example, I use [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/learn/more-powershell-learning?view=powershell-7.4&WT.mc_id=DT-MVP-5004822) and [Azure CLI to retrieve an access token for the user I'm currently logged in with](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/user-aad-token?WT.mc_id=DT-MVP-5004822) then I pipe the [access token](https://learn.microsoft.com/en-us/entra/identity-platform/access-tokens?WT.mc_id=DT-MVP-5004822) to [HTTP File Generator](https://github.com/christianhelle/httpgenerator).

 ```powershell
 dotnet tool update --global httpgenerator